 - Whisk or blend until combined: Whisk together the dressing ingredients until well combined, about 30-60 seconds.
 Alternatively you can add all ingredients to a food processor or blender and pulse until smooth.

 - To serve: Drizzle dressing over salads, on roasted autumn vegetables, or even over pizza.

-- Notes: The Dijon mustard is used as an emulsifier that helps the vinegar and oil combine in this vinaigrette.
+- Recipe notes: The Dijon mustard is used as an emulsifier that helps the vinegar and oil combine in this vinaigrette.
 For a creamier vinaigrette consistency, add 1 teaspoon of tahini.

 Prep Ahead: Make this salad dressing up to four days ahead of time.

 - Leftovers and storage: Store dressing in a glass jar or airtight container in the refrigerator until ready to use.
 Dressing will keep for up to 5-6 days; shake well before serving.

 - Nutrition notes: This salad dressing uses plant-based ingredients, making it a vegan salad dressing option.